gimlet-io/capacitor/docs/docs/markdown/filters-and-views.md

 - There are system views that come preloaded with Capacitor.
 - System views can be deleted if you don't need them.
 The deletion is stored in browser local storage.
 - The current filters can be saved as a custom view by clicking the *Save as View...* button in the View dropdown.
+The button is shown only when there is no filter exists with the current filters.
 - Custom views are stored in browser local storage.

 ### System Views in the self-hosted version